Community Benefits and Fair Work at the University of Edinburgh

 - Climate Change and Environment: Opportunities to minimise negative environmental impacts and support the University’s Zero by 2040 Climate Strategy through commitments or innovation, e.g., engagement with the Edinburgh Centre for Carbon Innovation or third sector organisations like Zero Waste Scotland

 - SMEs and Third Sector: Opportunities for SMEs, social enterprises or the third sector including for supported businesses or other means to support the social and professional integration of disabled or disadvantaged persons, or work with the University’s Enterprise Development Team;

-- Equality and Diversity: Opportunities to support the University’s Equalities and Diversities strategy, for instance to promote a positive culture and equal opportunity for all, especially regarding the protected characteristics under the UK Equalities Act 2010 of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity, e.g., through targeted recruitment or use of supported businesses;
+- Equality and Diversity: Opportunities to promote a positive culture and equal opportunity for all, especially regarding the protected characteristics under the UK Equalities Act 2010 of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity, e.g., through targeted recruitment or use of supported businesses;

 - Global Engagement: Opportunities to support communities, students or projects internationally in support of Edinburgh Global and Global Engagement Plan;

 - Mutually agreed donations or joint fundraising efforts for projects or initiatives to support communities, for instance the University of Edinburgh's Community Grants Programme